16.7 kWh *Useable Battery

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Smart ForTwo Cabrio Electric Drive was available from July 2017 until April 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Smart ForTwo Cabrio Electric Drive.

 A new model of the Smart ForTwo Cabrio Electric Drive (2017) is available: Smart EQ fortwo cabrio (2018).

-The Smart ForTwo Cabrio Electric Drive has a Recommend Retail Price (RRP) of £22,705 and an On The Road Price (OTR) of £23,060.
+The Smart ForTwo Cabrio Electric Drive had a Recommend Retail Price (RRP) of £22,705 and an On The Road Price (OTR) of £23,060.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Smart ForTwo Cabrio Electric Drive is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Smart ForTwo Cabrio Electric Drive was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Smart ForTwo Cabrio Electric Drive is £18,560.